alan-turing-institute/data-safe-haven/tier1/README.md

 And ideally

-- An email address to receive [Lets Encrypt](https://letsencrypt.org/) certificate expiry alerts
+- An email address to receive [Let's Encrypt](https://letsencrypt.org/) certificate expiry alerts
 - An email account with SMTP access to send users their initial login credentials